 Clean on the Inside is a family devotional with daily Scripture and kid-focused devotional readings, discussion questions, and application activities to help families focus on Jesus leading up to Easter.

 The focus of this devotional isn’t just about knowing the story but of being transformed by it.

-Resurrection eggs help you walk your kids through the story of Jesus death and resurrection.
-This activity can be done daily (one egg a day) or at one time (all 12 eggs).
+This activity can be done daily (one egg a day) or all at one time (using all 12 eggs at once).

-Each egg holds a small object representing a portion of the story, and you can make your own (see below) or purchase a ready-made set here.
+Each egg holds a small object to give a tangible representation of the Scripture passage and portion of the Easter story.
+There are lots of options to purchase Resurrection Eggs, but they are also simple enough to make your own! (see below) or purchase a ready-made set here

 To MAKE YOUR OWN ::

 If you have older and younger kids in your family, consider having the older kids prepare the eggs.
 Not only will the lessons be reinforced, but the kids will be more invested in the activities.

 - Gather an egg carton, 12 plastic eggs, and the trinkets listed below.